 Any person who, with intent to kill, administers or causes or procures to be administered to another any poison which is actually taken by such other person but by which death is not caused shall be guilty of a felony, punishable by imprisonment in the State Penitentiary not less than ten (10) years.

 If you think about it for just a few moments you'll realize the idea of using wasp spray for self-defense is just stupid!
 And every time a woman does

 something stupid like forward an Email about something that does not work and is illegal – or sets a can of wasp spray on her desk for self-defense – it sets us all back.

-But worse yet, what really makes me angry, is that some day a woman is going to be attacked and she's going to spray wasp spray on her attacker (because that's what she's believed will work) and it's going to have absolutely no effect.
-So you see, she probably won't even have the chance to go to federal prison because her attacker will probably kill her...after he rapes and tortures her.
+But worse yet, what really makes me angry, is that some day a woman is going to be attacked and she's going to spray wasp spray on her attacker (because that's what she's believed will work) and it's going to have little to absolutely no effect.
+So you see, she probably won't even have the chance to go to federal prison for attempted poisoning because her attacker will probably kill her...after he rapes and tortures her.